 Another great thing about Freestyle is that it will blend in beautifully with the other furniture in your house, and it is completely customizable, so it fits both large homes and small spaces.

-There are of course smaller and less elaborate cat trees for those that don't like climbing.
-Like we mentioned, it's always good to however make sure the cat tree lets your cat live out as many of their instincts as possible, be it with scratching opportunities or secluded places to rest.
+There are of course smaller and less elaborate trees for pets that don't like climbing.
+Like we mentioned, it's always good to however make sure the tree lets your cat live out as many of their instincts as possible, be it with scratching opportunities or secluded places to rest.

-If you let your cat enjoy the great outdoors in a catio, accessorizing the enclosure with a cat tree is a great way of giving them more excitement and exercise.
+If you let your cat enjoy the great outdoors in a balcony catio, accessorizing the enclosure with a climbing frame is a great way of giving them more excitement and exercise.

 How tall should your cat tree be?